Understanding spinal cord injury

 A spinal cord injury (SCI) is when damage to the spinal cord results in a loss of function such as mobility or feeling.
 Injury to the spinal cord can causes loss of function of the nerves, limbs and/or organs below the site of the injury.
 The injury usually occurs as a result of a trauma such as a fall or car accident, medical condition such as spina bifida, stroke or Friedreich’s Ataxia, or as a result of other back and spine conditions.

-Facts about SCI
+Facts about spinal cord injury

 Major spinal cord injuries present in two forms: